Offer great a user experience and protect your content with a plug-in free DRM

-The issue of eBook security always raises a concern and these problems simply won’t go away.
+The issue of eBook security always raises a concern.
 Unfortunately, there is no 100% fool proof way to prevent someone from duplicating your eBook.
 However, there are procedures and security measures you can take to minimize the chances of it happening to you.

 We've taken the time to outline the most critical 5 steps you should take to protect your eBook before you consider publishing it.

 Best practices must be put in place when publishing content.
 For example, converting a file into a PDF before uploading can make it more secured.
 The PDF format supports data encryption and offers secure approach to transfer data.
 Converting eBook files into PDF allows you to control user access and customize it, and it prevents viruses and other malware from affecting the safety of your content.
 Images, graphics, and fonts are preserved in a PDF format and interactive functions are usually supported.

 Ensuring that only the right people can view your eBook is crucial, but controlling what they can do with that eBook is just as important.
 Digital rights management policies allow you to add different settings to control who can access your eBook and what they can do with it.
 It will protect your eBook from piracy by encrypting its content as well as determining user access permissions and controls.
 DRM software for eBooks enables you to always have complete control over your content.

 3. Add digital watermarks to your eBooks